stonerlab/Thesis-template/README.md

 Condensed Matter Physics Group Thesis LaTeX Template
 ====================================================

-This repository contains a LaTeX template for creating PhD theses at the University of leeds.
+This repository contains LaTeX templates for creating MPhys Reports.
+Transfer Reports and PhD theses at the University of leeds.
 It is maintained by members of the Condensed Matter Physics Group.

 Instructions
 ------------

 1. Select the branch that most closely matches your degree/report

 2. Download the .zip archive, clone or fork this repository.
+IF you fork the repository then you could use github to keep a copy of your thesis with backups and full revision control - albeit at the expense of being a little bit public in your writing!

 3. Fill in the .tex files in the various sub-directories with your content.